MNMdiagnostics/NaszeGenomy/supplementary.md

 #### 1.1 Depth statistics

+**Supplementary Table 1.1: Coverage statistics for all 1082 samples analysed in the project.**
 | stat                  |   min | median |  mean |   max |
 |:----------------------|------:|-------:|------:|------:|
 | average\_depth        | 29.09 |  35.75 | 35.72 | 45.75 |